realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module4/README.md

 Memory profiler: A tool used to figure out how the memory is being used

 Reproduction case: A clear description of how and when the problem appears, a way to verify if the problem is present or not

+Swap: A space in the hard drive where the operating system puts the parts of the memory that aren't currently in use